As a marketer, your job doesn’t stop at lead generation. You have to nurture prospects who indicate interest in your offer.

 So, a 7-day email course that’s well-designed and packed with value gives you those seven points of contact, without wasting effort.
 When strategically delivered, such a course will nurture your leads better than a 30-day course – that’s overkill and might even bore your subscribers.

-Nurturing your leads makes all of the difference for your coversion rate.
+Nurturing your leads makes all of the difference for your conversion rate.
 The Annuitas Group reported that nurtured leads make 47% larger purchases, compared to non-nurtured leads.

 Your 7-day email course should start the moment you convert a lead into an email subscriber.